8 Industrial Design Portfolios Plus Tips for Creating Your Own

 Include only your best work: Bombarding your industrial design portfolio with many projects won’t show off your best skills.
 On top of that, busy potential employers reviewing your portfolio could end up only seeing your mediocre projects and skipping your best pieces.
 To avoid that scenario, handpick the pieces you’re proudest of and focus on how to showcase them in their best light.
 If necessary, get back to them and revise areas you think could be improved.

-Be concise in your text: When making your online design portfolio, it’s important to tell your product’s story, from the initial starting point to the final product.
+Be concise in your text: When you make a portfolio, it’s important to tell your product’s story, from the initial starting point to the final product.
 It gives you the outlet you need to share your ideas and concept, while simultaneously conveying your communication skills.

 However, don’t go into too much detail, as prospective employers most likely won’t have the time to read every word.
 Let your products speak for themselves by crafting a strong visual impact and reinforcing certain aspects of your project through images.

 For further guidance, take a look at these portfolio templates you can use to build your own, or draw inspiration from these top art portfolios.

 Text Dana Meir